 Palo Alto, CA, June 23, 2016 – At the Global Entrepreneurship Summit today, Capria announced the launch of Capria Emerging Managers Fund, a USD 100 million fund that will invest in equity and debt funds targeting early-stage impact businesses across Africa, Latin America, and Asia.
 In the next 5 years, the fund plans to invest in at least 15 impact funds, significantly expanding Capria Network’s global reach.
 By 2025, Capria’s efforts are expected to unlock over USD 500 million in local and global capital to invest in businesses that will cumulatively serve more than 5 million low-income people across diverse emerging economies.

-Capria also announced that it has partnered with two additional impact fund managers: Alitheia Identity, investing in women-led businesses across Africa, and idacapital, investing in technology & innovation in Turkey.
+Capria also announced that it has partnered with two additional impact fund managers: Alitheia IDF, investing in women-led businesses across Africa, and idacapital, investing in technology & innovation in Turkey.

 Additionally, International Finance Corporation, a division of the World Bank; Ceniarth, a family office based in London; and Sorenson Impact Foundation, a leading global impact investor joined Bill Gates and others as financial supporters of Capria Accelerator.